drweb86/dotnet-ftps-server/README_ANDROID.md

 # Android Installation

+GitHub releases and RuStore ship a **native Kotlin** app from [`sources/android`](./sources/android) (`com.siarheikuchuk.ftpsserver`, about 4.5 MB).

+## Why Kotlin (not Avalonia/.NET)

+FOSS repositories such as F-Droid do not accept the Avalonia Android build: they need to compile everything from source on Debian, and they cannot do that for .NET / NuGet / AOT.
+They also enforce a **30 MB** APK cap.
+The .NET APK was already close to that limit (~27 MB).
+Kotlin + Gradle is a few megabytes and is a normal Android source build.

-GitHub releases and RuStore ship the native Kotlin app from `sources/android` (`com.siarheikuchuk.ftpsserver`, ~13 MB).
-It is signed with the same keystore as the older Avalonia APK, so it can update an existing install.
+The Avalonia Android project remains at `sources/FtpsServerAvalonia/FtpsServerAvalonia.Android` so the code is not lost, but it is **not** the product Android app anymore.
+CI, GitHub releases, and RuStore use only the Kotlin app.
+The same package id and signing keystore are kept, so the Kotlin APK can update an existing Avalonia install.

-The Avalonia/.NET project in `sources/FtpsServerAvalonia/FtpsServerAvalonia.Android` remains in the tree but is no longer built by CI.
+The repository license is [CC0 1.0](./LICENSE).
+You may copy the Kotlin FTPS server (and the rest of `sources/android`) into your own projects.

+Requires **Android 6.0 (API 23)** or newer.
+The release APK includes `arm64-v8a`, `armeabi-v7a`, `x86`, and `x86_64`.

 To build and optionally install a debug APK on a phone or emulator: